isaacfungg/obsidian/coding/AWS/Complete Study/Need to review.md

 `Amazon Inspector`
 * Answer
 	* Automated security assessment service to help improve the security and compliance of applications deployed on AWS.
-`Amazon SNS`
-* Answer
-	* A fully managed messaging service for both application-to-application (A2A) and application-to-person (A2P) communication.
 `Amazon CloudWatch`
 * Answer
 	* Provides data and actionable insights to monitor applications, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health.